 Manny Loley is ‘Áshįįhi born for Tó Baazhní’ázhí; his maternal grandparents are the Tódích’íi’nii and his paternal grandparents are the Kinyaa’áanii.
-Loley holds an M.F.A. in fiction from the Institute of American Indian Arts and he is a current Ph.D. candidate in English and literary arts at the University of Denver.
-Loley is an inaugural In-Na-Po Fellowm, and a member of Saad Bee Hózhǫ́: Diné Writers’ Collective and director of the Emerging Diné Writers’ Institute.
-He is also the program coordinator for Six Directions: Indigenous Creative Writing Program through Lighthouse Writers Workshop in Denver, CO.
-His work has found homes in the Massachusetts Review, the Santa Fe Literary Review, Broadsided Press, the Yellow Medicine Review, and the Diné Reader: an Anthology of Navajo Literature, among others.
-His writing has been nominated for Pushcart Prizes by Broadsided Press and the Santa Fe Literary Review.
+Loley holds an M.F.A. in fiction from the Institute of American Indian Arts, and he is a current Ph.D. candidate in English and literary arts at the University of Denver.
+Loley is an inaugural In-Na-Po Fellowm, and a member of Saad Bee Hózhǫ́: Diné Writers’ Collective.
+He is the director of the Emerging Diné Writers’ Institute and the program coordinator for Six Directions: Indigenous Creative Writing Program through Lighthouse Writers Workshop in Denver, CO.
+His work has found homes in Poetry Magazine, Pleaides Magazine, the Massachusetts Review, the Santa Fe Literary Review, Broadsided Press, the Yellow Medicine Review, and the Diné Reader: an Anthology of Navajo Literature, among others.
+His writing has been thrice nominated for Pushcart Prizes.
 Loley is at work on a novel titled They Collect Rain in Their Palms.
 He is from Tsétah Tó Ák’olí in New Mexico.